phorks/phork-blazor-reactivity/docs/COMPARISON.md

 ## MvvmBlazor (v2.0.0)

 You can't implement `INotifyPropertyChanged` directly in your models and use them in MvvmBlazor.
-In order for our models to be used with MvvmBlazor, we should make them inherit from `MvvmBlazor.ViewModel.ViewModelBase` (which implements `INotifyPropertyChanged`).
-This is not desirable as it makes our models dependent on MvvmBlazor.
-MvvmBlazor is supposed to be used in _presentation layer_, using this in our _data layer_ makes it platform-dependent!
+In order for your models to be used with MvvmBlazor, you should make them inherit from `MvvmBlazor.ViewModel.ViewModelBase` (which implements `INotifyPropertyChanged`).
+This is not desirable as it makes your models dependent on MvvmBlazor.
+MvvmBlazor is supposed to be used in the _presentation layer_, using this in your _data layer_ makes it platform-dependent!

-Nevertheless, if we change our models to inherit from `ViewModelBase`, we can write `ParentComponent` as follows to make it reactive:
+Nevertheless, if you change your models to inherit from `ViewModelBase`, you can write `ParentComponent` as follows to make it reactive:

 ```html
 @inherits MvvmComponentBase